 To learn more visit https://southern.sare.org/Grants/Apply-for-a-Grant/Graduate-Student-Grants.

-Graduate Student Grant WEBINAR on FEB 28 9:30 AM EST (Registration Link)
+Graduate Student Grant WEBINAR on FEB 28 9:30 AM EST

 Join us in a virtual discussion with Graduate Students Grants Manager Candace Pollock-Moore, or register to get the recording.
 Candace will share key factors in creating a proposal for the graduate student grant.
 This webinar provides clarification about the key components of a SARE proposal and guidance to applicants to see if their idea fits in with the SARE program.
 We are not allowed to help students write the grant or review grant proposals prior to submission.